-It is a more popular choice for mobile automation testing because it supports both iOS, Windows desktop, and Android mobile applications.
-It comes with a built-in Selendroid mode for testing older versions of Android applications.
+It is a more popular choice for mobile automation testing because it supports iOS, Windows desktop, and Android mobile applications.
+Appium has a built-in Selendroid mode for testing older versions of Android applications.
 It also uses the JSON Wire Protocol like Selendroid.

 Features of Appium:

 - It has an HTTP server written in Node.js and helps communicate between clients and mobile devices.
 The clients are Ruby, PHP, C#, Python libraries, which provide commands to the mobile device.

 - Provides automated testing for iOS and Android (Hybrid, Native, and Web applications).
 Also, it can be used for testing Windows desktop applications.

 - Since it works on iOS, Windows, and Android, it is used for cross-platform testing.